-For each and every reason referenced in this Motion, Plaintiff St. Michael's Media respectfully requests that this Court issue a preliminary injunction requiring Defendants to instruct SMG to fulfill its contractual obligations with St. Michael's, enjoining the Government Defendants from interfering with St. Michael's preparing for and conducting its November 16, 2021, rally at the MECU Pavilion, and requiring specific performance by SMG of its contract with St. Michael's.
+For each and every reason referenced in this Motion, Plaintiff St. Michael's Media respectfully requests that this Court issue a temporary restraining order, to be converted into a preliminary injunction, requiring Defendants to instruct Royal Farms Arena to fulfill its contractual obligations with St. Michael's and enjoining Defendants from interfering with St. Michael's preparing for and conducting its November 16, 2021, rally at the MECU Pavilion.
 As shown above, Plaintiff is likely to prevail on the merits of its claims and is being irreparably injured.
 The balance of equities tips in St. Michael's favor, and an injunction is in the public interest.
 Because Defendants will not be injured by the issuance of injunctive relief, a bond should not be required.
 However, if a bond is required, it should be minimal.